what diet works to get rid of it?

 A person can have a parasitic infection even if they have no symptoms.
 However, there is no evidence that people who self-diagnose and use parasite cleaners benefit from these products if no parasites are present.

 The methods that underpin many cleansing programs typically involve the person eating a whole-food diet, consuming supporting herbs, and improving their digestive health.
 Switching to a healthier diet can produce many of the positive effects that people see when taking parasite cleansers.
-Anyone concerned about parasites or the possibility of a parasitic infection should seek medical attention.
+Anyone concerned regarding parasites or the possibility of a parasitic infection should seek medical attention.

 Sources